Bromgard/rcblack/grammar/adjectives.md

 ### Adjective Usage in Old Icelandic

 The usage of the strong and weak declensions is largely consistent with their usage in modern German.
-The weak adjectives were were used after the definite article or demonstrative pronoun.
-They were also used in noun constructions in which the article has been omitted, for instance, _Gizurr (inn) Hvíti_.
-Also note that the strong forms of _samr_ occurred infrequently.

 An adjective denoting part of a thing agreed with the noun (where English has 'of' in a partitive sense), for instance, _hálft dýrit_ 'half of the animal', _í miðju hafinu_, 'in the middle of the sea', _þeir margir_, 'many of them.'